Ondkloss/norkart-renovasjon-to-google-calendar/README.md

 * The software requires that you setup the `config.ini` with proper values:
   * You need an API key for Norkart Renovasjon API, which actors like [ÅRIM](http://arim.no/din-renovasjon/n%C3%A5r-blir-avfallet-mitt-henta) and [VØR](http://www.vor.no/toemekalender.6137546-470570.html) use.
   * You need a Calendar ID which can be found under "Integrate calendar" in a Google calendars settings.
-* For Google Calendar adding to work you need to replace `client_secrets.json` for OAuth authentication.
+* For Google Calendar adding to work you need to replace `client_secrets.json` for OAuth authentication:
   * The file can be obtained from [Google API Console](https://console.developers.google.com/apis/credentials).

 ## Example